 Embry Riddle Aeronautical University

 Embry-Riddle Aeronautical University offers college courses on Choctawhatchee High School and Crestview High School campuses.
 The Aerospace program will prepare students to earn the FAA Private Pilot Ground School Certification and work toward the FAA Airframe and Power Plant Certification.
 Students can earn up to 24 college credits and begin coursework on an Associate of Science in Aeronautics degree or an Associate of Engineering degree.
 Courses have a weighted GPA value.
 Students must be in 10th grade or higher and have a 2.8 unweighted GPA.
-Embry-Riddle also offers a course for incoming freshmen that does NOT count as college course but does count as a weighted high school credit.
+Embry-Riddle also offers a course for incoming freshmen that does NOT count as college course but does count as weighted high school credit.
 Upperclassmen interested in taking a course need to request an application in Guidance.